pmonks/pbr/README.md

 1. `deploy-info` - generate an EDN file containing deployment info for your code (build date/time and git commit SHA & (optionally) tag).
 2. `release` - perform a release by tagging the current code, optionally updating the deploy-info.edn file, and creating a PR from a development branch to a production branch.
+3. `deploy` - perform a deployment by constructing a comprehensive pom.xml file, building a JAR, and deploying them to clojars.

 ## Using the library